Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 ***

 ## The Wider Web
 The following devotions are more specialised or powerful effects that some elder Lynx may develop.
-They are, as with the standard Web devotions, restricted to membership in the bloodline - but have higher costs than the above.
+They are, as with the standard Web devotions, restricted to membership in the bloodline - but have standard costing and requirements for devotions.

 ### Phreaking
 _(Majesty 2, Obfuscate 4)_